PTCE/Popcorn-desktop/README.md

 If you're comfortable getting up and running from a `git clone`, this method is for you.

-If you clone the GitLab repository, you will need to build a number of assets using grunt.
+If you clone the GitHub repository, you will need to build a number of assets using grunt.

 The [master](https://github.com/PTCE-Public/popcorn-desktop/tree/master/) branch which contains the latest release.

 #### Quickstart:

-### Running

-1. `npm install`
-1. `npm start`

-### Building
+    npm install -g gulp-cli

-1. npm install
+    npm install
-1. './node_modules/.bin/gulp build or if you have gulp globally installed: gulp build'
-1. The executables should be in the newly created build/ directory
+    gulp build
+    gulp run

+Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md#contributing-to-popcorn-time)

 <a name="community"></a>
 ## Community